arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

 If the IP address for the Opta™ will be set manually, it is necessary to configure Ethernet interface on your computer by introducing manual IP address setting under IPv4.
+The information set under IPv4 configuration follows the gateway setting.

 The communication setting used to connect to Opta™ from Arduino PLC IDE requires an IP address.
 This IP address should be configured as same as your computer's subnet.

+This is an important configuration that allows to work with PLC IDE and the Opta™.
+Once the properties of the Opta™ devices are correctly set, you will be able to connect to Opta™ and switch between two devices without any issue.

 #### Modbus TCP Master (Client) and Server (Slave) Mode